You or someone you know has experienced the loss of a baby due to miscarriage, stillbirth or neonatal death?

-Caleb was our fourth pregnancy; we had lost our three previous pregnancies to early term miscarriage the year before he was conceived, and had dealt with the grief of those losses predominately alone.
-Because of the loss of our three previous children, we were very wary about getting our hopes up too high about our fourth pregnancy.
-Despite the glowing reports from our doctor each month regarding his development we spent the majority of it filled with fear and anxiety.
+Caleb was our fourth pregnancy; we had lost Jackson, Grace, and Reagan to early term miscarriage the year before he was conceived, and had dealt with the grief of those losses predominately alone.
+Because of the loss of our three previous children, we were wary about getting our hopes up too high about our fourth pregnancy.
+Despite the glowing reports from our doctor each month regarding his development, we spent the majority of it filled with fear and anxiety.

 On December 12, 2011, we went to our final doctor’s appointment where the doctor delivered the heart-breaking, soul-shattering news that our beautiful son no longer had a heartbeat.
-That afternoon at 4:59pm our son, Caleb Calvin Woods, was born silent as an angel to us.
+That afternoon at 4:59pm our son, Caleb Calvin Woods, was born silent.

 We spent four days in the hospital with Caleb; four days bonding with him and getting to know him.
 Four days being parents.
 We held him, read to him, introduced him to family and friends and took as many pictures as we could with him.